-The Bank of England’s Monetary Policy Committee has held base rate at a record-low of 0.5 per cent for the 34th consecutive month and has voted to keep its quantitative easing programme at £275bn.
+The Bank of England bank rate has been held at 0.5 per cent for the 25th month in a row and quantitative easing stays at £200bn.

 The last rate change was on March 5, 2009, when it was reduced from 1 per cent to 0.5 per cent.

 On the same day, the Bank of England initiated a £75bn QE programme.
 The most recent change to the size of the programme, on November 5, 2009, was an increase of £25bn, bringing the total to £200bn.

 The MPC is currently split over base rate, with three of the nine committee members – Andrew Sentance, Spencer Dale and Martin Weale – calling for base rate to be increased.

 The minutes of today’s meeting will be published later this month and will reveal which way committee members voted.

 HML director of strategy Jeff Quilter says: “The Bank of England is caught between a rock and a hard place.
 If it increases interest rates to combat inflation levels of 4.4 per cent then variable rate and tracker mortgage holders will feel the knock on effect and their finances will face another squeeze at a time when wages have dropped in real terms.